Brunswick-Khorasan/mod-worgen-horde/README.md

 This is a module for [AzerothCore](http://www.azerothcore.org) that adds worgen and some features related to their playability.

 Fork of a fork for personal use, still buggy and a bit unblizzlike.
 Don't use the vestigal goblins in the mod, they do not function well.
-Worgen in this version are on the horde
+Worgen in this version are on the horde; currently dealing with an issue in which the Sunreavers stop at neutral with them.
+Not sure why that is the case, have been investigating in Faction.dbc with no luck

 ## Important Notes